However, some aspects of prepping are unique to people on plant-based diets. Here are 9 things you need to consider as a vegan prepper.

 - Book of wild edible plants in your area

-When I tell someone that I’m vegan, I’ll often get the annoying comment, “But what if you were starving?
+When I tell someone I’m vegan, I often get the annoying comment, “But what if you were starving?
 Would you eat meat then?”

-If I had to flee into the wilderness, I could forage plants for food.
-And, if I were really going to be surviving for a long time, I’d likely make some insect traps and roast crickets for food (yes, I know insects aren’t vegan!).
+I could forage plants for food if I had to flee into the wilderness.
+And, if I were going to be surviving for a long time, I’d likely make some insect traps and roast crickets for food (yes, I know insects aren’t vegan!).

 Remember: Prepping is all about giving ourselves choices.
 If you prepare well, you won’t have to put yourself in a situation where you don’t have plant foods to eat.